microconfig/microconfig/README.md

 Inside service folder you can create configuration in key=value format.

-Lets create basic application configuration files for each service.
-Microconfig treats *.properties like application properties.
-You can spit configuration among several files, but for simplity we will create sigle application.properties for eaech service.
-(note result config file after build will be single dispite amount of base sourse files)
+Let’s create basic application and process configuration files for each service.
+Microconfig treats *.properties like application properties and *.proc like process properties.
+You can spit configuration among several files, but for simplity we will create single application.properties and process.proc for each service.
+Anyway after configuration build for each service for each config type a single result file will be generated despite amount of base source files.

 ```
 repo
 └───core
 │    └───orders
 │    │   └───application.properties
+│    │   └───process.proc
 │    └───payments
 │       └───application.properties
+│       └───process.proc
 │
 └───infra
     └───service-discovery
     │   └───application.properties
+    │   └───process.proc
     └───api-gateway
         └───application.properties
+        └───process.proc
 ```